Table of Contents

 Top Qualities to Look for in Sales Interviews

 When interviewing potential sales candidates, there is much to consider.
-Ideally, you should know exactly what you are looking for prior to conducting any actual interviews.
+Ideally, you should know exactly what you’re looking for prior to conducting any actual interviews.

 • Confidence.
 This is one of the easiest qualities to spot.
-You can recognize confidence – or lack thereof – as soon as a candidate walks in the room.
-Look for a strong posture, steady voice, firm handshake and appropriate eye contact.
+You can recognize confidence – or a lack thereof – as soon as a candidate walks in the room.
+Look for a strong posture, steady voice, firm handshake, and appropriate eye contact.

 • Clarity.
-How well does the candidate speak and do they clearly convey their ideas?
+How well does the candidate speak, and are his or her ideas clearly conveyed?
 Clarity is everything in sales, and you want an employee who can turn thoughts into compelling words.

 • Creativity.
-It is important that a salesperson possess some level of creativity.
-Asking questions that make your candidates think will help you gauge how they act in unique situations.
+It’s important that a salesperson possess some level of creativity.
+Asking questions that make the candidates think will help you gauge how they act in unique situations.

-1. Does the candidate interrupt you?
+• Does the candidate interrupt you?
 A candidate can be a little nervous and overeager.
-However, a consistent habit of interruption suggests that the candidate puts their needs and agenda first.
-A good active listener will patiently wait for you to finish speaking before providing a response.
-A bad listener will cut you off and follow their own initiatives.
+However, a consistent habit of interruption suggests that the candidate puts his needs and agenda first.
+A good listener will patiently wait for you to finish speaking before providing a response.
+A bad listener will cut you off and follow his or her own initiatives.

-2. Is the candidate a “motor mouth”?
-If you have a long-winded candidate, see if you can get them to be more concise when communicating.
-Pause the interview and gently ask if the candidate has ever gotten the feedback that they can be long-winded at times.
-Gently remind them about the time constraints of the interview process, and politely ask that their responses be shortened.
+• Is the candidate a “motor mouth”?
+If you have a long-winded candidate, see if you can get him or her to be more concise when communicating.
+Pause the interview and gently ask if the candidate has ever gotten the feedback that he or she can be long-winded at times.
+Gently remind about the time constraints of the interview process, and politely ask that the responses are shortened.
 Note whether the candidate can achieve this.
-If so, you know that they can improve with feedback about listening skills.
-If not, but the candidate is selected, pay attention to this developmental need and provide the training to help them improve.
+If so, you know that he or she can improve with feedback about listening skills.
+If not, pay attention to this developmental need if this candidate is chosen.

-3. Bad body language.
+• Bad body language.
 You can tell much about a person’s listening skills by looking at body language.
-Good listeners will make direct eye contact with you while you are speaking and acknowledge what you are saying with nods, facial expression or verbal agreements.
-A bad listener does not maintain eye contact, fidgets and is clearly disengaged and preparing for a chance to speak.
+Good listeners will make direct eye contact with you while you’re speaking and acknowledge what you’re saying with nods, facial expression, or verbal agreements.
+A bad listener doesn’t maintain eye contact, fidgets, and is clearly disengaged and preparing for a chance to speak.

-One of the best tools you have at your disposal when determining whether or not someone is a good listener, is asking targeted questions during the sales interview.
-While it is best if the interview process takes on a conversational tone, there are times when direct questioning is best.
+One of the best tools you have at your disposal is asking good questions during the sales interview.
+While it’s best if the interview process takes on a conversational tone, there are times when direct questioning is best.

-You will want to ask questions that uncover the specific traits you are looking for, and it is best to go with behavioral questions that require candidates to think about their past experiences.
+You’ll want to ask questions that uncover specific traits you’re looking for, and it’s best to go with unique queries that require candidates to be creative.

 Look for the candidate’s degree of cleverness in both identifying the customer’s real needs and asking sharp follow-up questions to go deeper.

-If the answer is broad and vague, you can see that the candidate did not truly listen to the question.
+If the answer is broad and vague, you can see that the candidate didn’t truly listen to the question.
 If the candidate spends the time to truly dissect the question, they likely have what it takes.

 Creative questions that ask for specifics allow you to see how well a candidate can follow directions.

-The good news is that unlike Drive, listening skills can be taught.
-Nonetheless, it helps to diagnose listening challenges from the start, so that you clearly understand the type of salesperson you are hiring.
+The good news is that listening skills – unlike Drive – can be taught.
+Nonetheless, it helps to diagnose listening challenges from the start, so that you clearly understand the type of employee you are hiring.

 Sales Hiring Simplified!